Introduction and Importance of the Reservation Department

 The term reservation is defined as ‘blocking a particular room type for a guest, for a definite period, for a particular guest’.
 To ensure a safe and secure place to stay during their visit to another town, guests generally prefer to make reservations in hotels and other types of accommodation units.

 All hotels will readily accept reservations and bookings to achieve high occupancy and maximize their room revenue.
 When a guest makes a reservation for a definite period it is expected that the hotel will accept and honour its commitment by a contract between the hotel and the guest.

 A reservation, therefore, is this bilateral contract between a hotel and a guest, according to which the hotel must provide the specified room type to the guest and the guest must agree to pay all relevant charges.
 This is also known as a contract of booking or a confirmation letter for the reservation.

 If either the hotel or the guest wishes to alter or cancel the reservation, this can be done only through a mutual agreement.
 If a guest fails to inform the hotel about their cancellation the hotel property may decide to retain the advance deposit received from the guest earlier to cover up for any loss of accommodation revenue.

-The amount forfeited when a guest does not inform about their cancellation to the hotel is termed as the Retention Charges.
+The amount forfeited when a guest does not inform them about their cancellation to the hotel is termed as the Retention Charge.
 Alternatively, if the hotel is unable to accommodate the guest at the time of their arrival, the hotel has to provide alternative accommodation of similar standard in another hotel and pay for any differences in room rates and any additional expenses the guest may have to incur.